tedee-com/tedee-api-doc/docs/source/howtos/authenticate.rst

 How to authenticate
 ===================

 Each request of this API requires authentication.
-We utilizes JSON Web Token (JWT) or Personal Access Keys to identify the user.
+We utilizes JSON Web Token (JWT) or Personal Access Key to identify the user.

 .. note::